helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

     return vault
 ```

 Next is the so called "embedding": I will transform the chunks into vectors using the `all-MiniLM-L6-v2` sentence transformer model.
-A sentence transformer maps sentences & paragraphs to a 384 dimensional dense vector space and can be used for tasks like clustering or semantic search - and semantic search is what we want.
+A sentence transformer maps sentences & paragraphs to a 384-dimensional dense vector space and can be used for tasks like clustering or semantic search - and semantic search is what we want.
 Where do you typically store data?
 In a database, or a data warehouse.
 For vectors that is simply called *vector store*.
-> A vector is a datastructure to store a sequence of numbers, and a vector *store* is a database for vectors.
+> A vector is a data structure to store a sequence of numbers, and a vector *store* is a database for vectors.
 During the embedding, vectors are created from the data such that similar data points are close together in *vector space*.
 That is why similarity can be computed more efficiently and you can retrieve items even if they don't exactly match the query.

 The embedding and storing is both handled by the function `Chroma.from_documents(documents, embedding-transformer, persist_directory)` (Side note: *embedding-transformer* here refers to anything that computes, or *transforms* strings to vectors).
 ```python